 There’s a story about a man riding a horse.
 He’s galloping along very quickly and appears that he’s going somewhere with real urgency, purpose and vigour.
 Yet when a man by the roadside shouts, “Where are you going?”
 The man on the horse replies, “I don’t know, ask the horse!”

 And so goes the story for many of us.
 Our habits govern and control us, yet we never even notice that hundreds of poor scripts are merrily wreaking havoc in the background of our lives.
 As ridiculous as it sounds, I remember how amazed I was when someone showed me how all the browsers I’d ever opened on my iPhone remained continually open unless I closed them down each time I browsed.
-That’s exactly what’s happening to us.
+All those open browsers were causing my phone to slow down, and even stall.
+That’s exactly what happens to us.

 We were born without habits, yet over our lifespan we pick up thousands of them from parents, friends, teachers, books, films and many other places.
 Psychological studies show that 95% of everything we think, feel and do is a result of a learned habit.
 And until recently I had never even stopped to think about this.
 Have you?
 Most of us live far too much of our lives on the back of a galloping horse named Autopilot.